How many times have you found yourself trapped in a cycle of doing something the hard way, but just couldn’t get off the hamster wheel?

 Speaking of peace and rest, practicing a regular quiet time is a game changer.
 Even if you carve out a few minutes every morning or some other quiet part of your day, the benefits far outweigh some lost sleep.

 Spending a few moments just you and God, is a sacred time and one you’ll come to cherish.
 I wrote a very in-depth post about how to get started with practicing a regular quiet time.
-You can read the post here: The Power and Purpose of Practicing a Regular Quiet Time.
+You can read the post here: Why Every Mom Needs a Regular Quiet Time Routine

 I also created a super popular resource to help you journal your transformation during your quiet times.
 It’s called the Daily Transformation Journal because that’s exactly what’s going to happen when you put yourself first and practice a consistent quiet time routine.
-You can grab yours for FREE by clicking HERE.
+You can grab yours for FREE by subscribing to my VIP Vault.

 Setting goals can feel overwhelming.
 Something that only super “successful” people do, not real everyday folks like us.
 Right?